KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 • Airflow is automatically adjusted to a certain angle in accordance with the operation mode after turning on the unit.

-• The direction of airflow can be also adjusted to your own requirement by pressing the SWING button.
+• The direction of airflow can also be adjusted to your own requirement by pressing the SWING button.

-• Do not turn the vertical adjustment louvers manually, otherwise malfunctions may occur. if that happens, turn off the unit first and cut off the power supply, then restore power supply again.
+• Do not turn the vertical adjustment louvers manually, otherwise malfunctions may occur.
+If that happens, turn off the unit first and cut off the power supply, then restore power supply again.

 Normal Sounds